AdobeDocs/federated-audience-composition.en/help/compositions/activities/split.md

 >[!CONTEXTUALHELP]
 >id="dc_orchestration_split_filter"
 >title="Split activity filter"
->abstract="To apply a filtering condition to the subset, click **[!UICONTROL Create filter]** and configure the desired filtering rule using the query modeler.
+>abstract="To apply a filtering condition to the subset, select **[!UICONTROL Create filter]** and configure the desired filtering rule using the query modeler.
 For example, include profiles from the incoming population whose email address exist in the database."

 >[!CONTEXTUALHELP]
 >id="dc_orchestration_split_limit"